 Note: On Windows and Linux, right-click the file and select Version history to preview and restore a previous version.
 On Mac, press control on your keyboard and simultaneously click the file to select View previous versions.

-4. Locate the deleted item you want to recover and click on the name.
+3. Locate the deleted item you want to recover and click on its name.